boxyhq/website/docs/jackson/sso-providers/jumpcloud.md

 Make sure you have checked the **Declare Redirect Endpoint** checkbox.

-Finally click **Activate** to save the application configuration.
+Finally, click **Activate** to save the application configuration.

 ![img alt](/img/sso-providers/jumpcloud/4.png)

-Now go back to the SAML app you just created, click the tab **SSO** and click the button **Export Metadata** to download the metadata XML file.
+Now go back to the SAML app you just created, click the tab **SSO**, and click the button **Export Metadata** to download the metadata XML file.

 ![img alt](/img/sso-providers/jumpcloud/5.png)